bakame-php/http-structured-fields/docs/08-migration.md

 ## PHP version requirement

-`bakame/http-structured-fields 2.0` requires a PHP version greater or equal to `8.1` like the previous version.
+`bakame/http-structured-fields 2.0` requires a PHP version greater or equal to `8.2` the previous version required `8.1`.

 ## Interfaces